THE HYDRATION AND STORAGE BUYERS GUIDE

 1.FRONT MOUNTED BOTTLES.
 There are two types of front bottle, vertical or horizontal.

-Vertical bottles have been mounted between the aero bars for nearly 20 years.
-They offer easy access to 20 to 30 ounces of fluid.
+Vertical bottles have been mounted between the aero bars for over 20 years.
+They offer access to 20 to 30 ounces of fluid.
 Most of these types of bottles can be refilled while riding.
-Costs from $20-$100.
+Costs range from $20 - $100.
 One of the problems with vertical bottles is that you never know how much you have drunk until you empty the bottle.
-The main issues with them are that they increase the frontal area of the bike which slows you down, and have considerable side area of 40-45 square inches, which also makes the bike affected by a side wind.
+The main issues with them are that they increase the frontal area of the bike, which slows you down, and have considerable side area of 40-45 square inches, which also makes the bike affected by a side wind.
 Drag is Frontal Area multiplied by the Coefficient of Drag, or the aero shape of the item.
 Frontal Area is the dominant factor.
 A 3/8 inch diameter straw alone generates around 50 grams of drag over 25 mph.
 To see how this feels just hold the end of a ¼ inch diameter pencil out of a car window at 25 mph and you can see how bad just the straw is.
-Now imagine the bottle can have 10-15 times as much drag as the straw, and you are holding that out the window for 5 hours.
+Now imagine the bottle itself can have 10-15 times as much drag as the straw, and you are holding that out the window for 5 hours.
 So how can this be solved?

 Standard water bottles.